Skip to content

 Rate limiting

-• Storage backend: in‑memory or Redis/Valkey when USE_REDIS=yes and REDIS_* variables are provided (Sentinel supported)
+• Storage is in-memory or Redis/Valkey when USE_REDIS=yes plus REDIS_* settings (Sentinel supported).

 API_RATE_LIMIT_RULES: